 The first step, as I noted earlier, is that you have to have some idea of what you want to create.
 Obviously, you can’t create it if you can’t imagine it.
 In fact, there are actually quite a few people, both “New Urbanist” types and even some more commercially-minded property developers, who want to create something like the Traditional City, but since they haven’t been able to imagine it properly, their results have basically been a failure.

 So, the first step is to be physically, mentally, and creatively capable of making something that is worthwhile — nay, that is a shining example to future generations of the excellence of our civilization.
+If you had unlimited funds and resources, could you make something good?
 But then, somewhere along the line, someone is going to have to make a profit with the Traditional City.
 Once this happens, consistently, then the transition will be well underway.

 All sorts of amazing things can happen when people start to turn a profit.
 Look at wind turbine development, for example.
 While making electricity from the wind might be a good idea on a lot of levels (although with some problems like any real-world activity), the reason that there have been hundreds of billions of dollars invested in wind turbine development in recent years, worldwide, is because it provides an adequate return on capital.
 This was a tree-hugging fantasy a decade ago.
 It might take some government subsidies to make it profitable, but so what.
 (Many will argue that this simply mirrors the hidden subsidy of fossil fuels, thus “leveling the playing field” somewhat.)
 The fact that wind turbines are considered “cool” today helps, but you still need to make that hurdle IRR.